Mindanao Railway: Phase 2

-The second phase of the project, also known as the Northern Mindanao Railway, started its development in 2022 and was appro.ved by the NEDA board in March 2023.
+The second phase of the project, also known as the Northern Mindanao Railway, started its development in 2022 and was approved by the NEDA board in March 2023.
 At the same time, PPP Center granted the project's P100 million in funding for its feasibility study via the agency’s Project Development and Monitoring Facility, a revolving fund that supports infrastructure projects.
 It became one of the 194 flagship infrastructure projects under the Marcos administration's Build Better More program.
 The planned project and a feasibility study conducted by Deloitte Touche Tohmatsu India LLP are expected to be submitted in July 2024.
 The contract “will involve project preparation services for a preliminary assessment of the viability of the railway in Northern Mindanao,” the DOTr said in a statement.
 Among the aspects that will potentially be studied are the alignment of the railway, the number of stations, and the economic impact.
 It is a 54.8-kilometer railway line connecting Cagayan de Oro, connecting the municipalities of Laguindingan and Villanueva, Misamis Oriental.
 The Public-Private Partnership (PPP) Center is also backing the proposal.

 Based on the project description, the railway project will include passenger railway stations, maintenance depots, operations control centers, connectivity to Languindingan Airport, connectivity to seaports, and transit-oriented developments (TOD).
 The railway will be designed to be capable of handling freight cargo at cargo terminals in the future.
 As per DEPDEV, the project is in the preparation phase, slated for implementation after 2028.
 Originally called Phase 3, the project has been rebranded to its current name as of 2025.
 A new study will be carried out, as it has been disclosed.
 The pre-feasibility study for Phase 3 was finalized in October.

+In December of that year, Senator Loren Legarda criticized the project's omission from the 2026 budget.